Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 So, despite the fact that extracting images from Game Boy Camera saves was made possible by fans since many years, it was virtually impossible in 2021 to do the inverse : inject custom pictures into saves.
 At least until now.
 What could be the interest, dear reader ?
 It can be usefull to mess with pixel perfect artworks, to reuse an image that was erased long ago from camera but still stored somewhere on a computer or internet or simply exchange pictures with friends if you have no friends.
 Be creative !

-The three small Matlab/Octave codes presented here are intended to be easy to use.
+The small Matlab/Octave codes presented here are intended to be easy to use.
 Here are the steps :
 - Extract your save from Game Boy Camera with any tool like this: https://shop.insidegadgets.com/product/gbxcart-rw/
 - Scan you save with slot_viewer.m to identify memory slots available for injection.
 By default an available slot is one ever occupied by an image.
 This is the "safe mode" of operation, your save will be 100% sure after the injection.
 Game face and address 0 are also writable as slots 0 and -1 respectively (they are by default active) ;
 - In option, activate all memory slots with slot_activator.m if you want to occupy any slot on camera.
 Blank slots will become white images, erased images will appear again, images will be numbered according to their address in memory.
 This is the "unsafe mode" of operation as I did not extensively search if any wicked effet would appear.
 It must however be OK ;